amitrps/Amazon-connect-post-call-summarization-using-Amazon-Bedrock-LLM/README.md

-# Amazon Connect Transcript Summarizer
+# Amazon Connect Transcript Summarizer using Amazon Bedrock LLM

-This project processes Amazon Connect call transcripts stored in S3, generates summaries using Amazon Bedrock, and saves the results back to S3.
+This project processes Amazon Connect call transcripts stored in S3, generates summaries using Amazon Bedrock LLM, and saves the results back to S3.

 ## Features